 Beets are not only amazing for their beautiful, bright pink color, but they are packed with tons of vitamins, fiber, and antioxidants that boost your immune system and prevent sickness & disease!
 The nutrients in beets can help lower blood pressure and decrease inflammation, which prevents diseases such as cancer, heart disease, and type 2 diabetes.
 They can be used in salads, juices, smoothies, baked goods, or my favorite- HUMMUS!

 Hummus is a spread traditionally made with ground chickpeas, tahini (sesame paste), olive oil, lemon, and other spices.
 I love to get creative with hummus and add in other vegetables to flavor, like roasted red bell peppers, eggplant, and even roasted beets!
 Beets bring a natural, earthly taste to the dish and pair deliciously with lemon and lemon zest!
 You can use it as a sandwich spread, a dip for raw veggies, or even as a salad topper.
 You can buy chickpeas and olive oil from Brandless, and even grab a DIY Hummus Bundle that includes these ingredients plus garlic salt, ground pepper, and crisps that work as perfect dippers!
 This dish gets a giant two thumbs up from both me and Dwight Schrute.

-The night before you intend to make hummus, preheat oven to 400º.
+- The night before you intend to make hummus, make the beets.
+Preheat oven to 400º.
 Cut off the root and stem from the beet and scrub/wash until clean.
 Wrap beet in foil and place in oven to roast for an hour.
 Sit a cooking sheet on the rack below to catch any drip from the roasting beet.